susheelsahoo/EYTEST/README.md

 $ pytest
 ```

-This will spin up a test database in SQLite `test_db.db`, run the tests and then tear down the database.

 You can use `pytest -v` for verbose output and `pytest -s` to disable output capture for better debugging.